awsdocs/aws-lambda-developer-guide/doc_source/applications-console.md

 1. Choose **Source**\.

-For more information about authoring CloudWatch dashboards and widgets, see [Dashboard Body Structure and Syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/CloudWatch-Dashboard-Body-Structure.html) in the *Amazon CloudWatch API Reference*\.
+For more information about authoring CloudWatch dashboards and widgets, see [Dashboard body structure and syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/CloudWatch-Dashboard-Body-Structure.html) in the *Amazon CloudWatch API Reference*\.